Tem-man/listflow/README.md

      type: (pageParams: PageParams) => Promise<any>;
      default:require
-     description: Request function that must return a promise
+     description: This function is used to request network data

 #### renderItem

     type: (item: T) => ReactNode;
     default:require
-    description: Render function that must return a ReactNode
+    description: Render function that must return a ReactNode, item is the current item data returned by the network request

 #### params